 - Out of pocket expenses

 - Lost time and interest

 - Lost future earnings

 - The trauma resulting from the premature death of her husband

 Along with endangering the player, the suit also argues that the NCAA profited at the expense of the plaintiff, which is not fair.
-Players and members of their family need to be aware of their rights to compensation for the premature loss of life as well as quality of life so many athletes endure long after their playing days are over.
-Contact an attorney if you have a deceased family member who potentially was injured while playing college football, hockey or other contact sports.
+Players and members of their families need to be aware of their rights to compensation for the premature loss of life as well as the quality of life so many athletes endure long after their playing days are over.
+Contact an attorney if you have a deceased family member who potentially was injured while playing college football, hockey, or other contact sports.
 They can help determine if a claim is a viable option and then walk the survivors through the process.